ibm-cloud-docs/vmwaresolutions/archiref/vcsvsrx/vcsvsrx-components.md

 `st0` - Secure Tunnel interface, which is used for routing traffic in VPNs.
 For every new VPN destination, use a different `st0`.
 Don't use `st1`, `st2`, and so on.

-For more information, see [Interface naming overview](https://www.juniper.net/documentation/en_US/junos/topics/concept/interfaces-interface-naming-overview.html).{: external}
+For more information, see [Interface naming overview](https://www.juniper.net/documentation/en_US/junos/topics/concept/interfaces-interface-naming-overview.html){: external}.

 ## Related links
 {: #vcsvsrx-components-related}